TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 You can use this task either in other tasks or as the result of `create-type-task`.
 You have used this strategy already in the assignment on name analysis.

+In TS, you can lookup the type of definitions as follows:

+    e: ...
+    where definition of r: ty

 ### Name Binding Revisited

 #### `this` Expressions